princenyeche/jiraone/api.md

 **Attributes**, available to the LOGIN alias
 * LOGIN.base_url
 * LOGIN.headers
+* LOGIN.api <default> to True - This helps with changing the api version from 3 to use the latest version.
 * LOGIN.auth_requests <br />

 **Methods**, available to the LOGIN alias, it returns a response object. <br />